dionysius/vaultwarden-web-vault-deb/README.md

 This repository houses all Bitwarden client applications except the [Mobile application](https://github.com/bitwarden/mobile).

-Please check the readmes for each application under `apps` for instructions on how to build the different applications.
+Please refer to the [Clients section](https://contributing.bitwarden.com/clients/) of the [Contributing Documentation](https://contributing.bitwarden.com/) for build instructions, recommended tooling, code style tips, and lots of other great information to get you started.

 ## Related projects: